Canonical Extension Types#

 2. Its parameters, if any, must be described in the proposal.

-3. Its serialization must be described in the proposal and should not require unduly implementation work or unusual software dependencies (for example, a trivial custom text format or JSON would be acceptable).
+3. Its serialization must be described in the proposal and should not require unduly implementation work or unusual software dependencies (for example, a trivial custom text format or a JSON-based format would be acceptable).

 4. Its expected semantics should be described as well and any potential ambiguities or pain points addressed or at least mentioned.